 VA Loan Closing Costs

-What veterans pay, what sellers can cover, and what lenders can't charge
+What veterans pay, what sellers can cover, and what’s not allowed

 What VA Loan Closing Costs Include

-VA loan closing costs typically run between 2% and 6% of the loan amount.
-On a $400,000 home, that is $8,000 to $24,000.
-The range is wide because the costs fall into three separate buckets: lender fees, third-party fees, and prepaids.
-Each one works differently, and knowing the difference matters when you review your Loan Estimate.
+VA loan closing costs typically run between 3% and 5% of the loan amount, according to Veterans United Home Loans, which tracks lending data from the Department of Veterans Affairs.
+On a $400,000 purchase, that is $12,000 to $20,000 before any seller credits or lender contributions.
+The range is wide because the costs fall into three buckets: lender fees, third-party fees, and prepaids.
+Understanding the difference between them matters when your Loan Estimate arrives.

 Fee Type Typical Range Notes